clc14/ELLIS/README.md

 3. Log into your lab server (as root), copy the ELLIS script to your lab server (under /root or elsewhere) and then run ELLIS (`./ellis.sh`).
 ELLIS will download and install all of the required packages from the standard CentOS repos and configure everything automatically.
-The process should take five to ten minutes, depending upon your Internet speed.
+The process should take five to ten minutes, depending on your Internet speed.

 4. Copy the files from your enterprise Linux installation media (either CentOS 7 or RHEL 7) into the /var/www/html/repo directory.

-5. Run the provided build scripts to setup your VMs (optional).
+5. Run the provided build scripts placed in /root to setup your lab VMs *(optional)*.

 ##Lab resources